Traveling With Food Allergies, part 2

 After being at Whole Foods for a long time, we said our goodbyes and got back on the road, but had to stop for gas first.
 The kids and I were communicating through the window in my car, but I was too weak to talk (as in, the air wouldn’t come), so I wrote them messages on my phone and held it up for them to read.
 After gas, we were on our way again.
 We got to the RV Park after hours and since i was first, i called the night guard, Chris.
 He was really nice and had a good long chat about all sorts of things.
 Even learned a few things about the area.
 You could see the fireworks from Disneyland at the RV Park.
 Way cool.
 Once the RV arrived, we all went to sleep rather quickly once the vehicles were in place.

 It’s day 3 of the trip for the kids, day 2 for me.
-We got p early since the park opened at 8am.
+We woke up early since the park opened at 8am.
 Sleeping in my car wasn’t too bad, but not deeply restful.
-I woke up feeling the pain from something i ate the day before.
+I woke up feeling the pain from something I ate the day before.
 It was easy to get the little ones up and moving since they were so excited.
 I had to get dressed, so I put on the mask, gathered my clothes, toothpaste, and face cloth, and used the bathroom in the RV.
 HAHAHA.
 I couldn’t help but laugh at myself… trying to brush my teeth with a mask on.
 Remember the meal plan?
 They were supposed to eat sandwiches, but we forgot to buy a loaf of bread before leaving home, and The Papa said he would get one at Whole Foods.
 He didn’t :/ That’s OK though.
-The kids ended up eating yesterday’s bag (that they never got to) + today’s pre-packed bag, so there was plenty of food, just no sandwich.
+The kids ended up eating yesterday’s bag combined today’s pre-packed bag, so there was plenty of food, just no sandwich.
 Their Paleo Dessert Cups for breakfast went well, and they added peanut butter and apples to it.
 We may have to top off on fruit before the trip is over.

 We started the morning by going to the Disneyland Pier Hotel to check in.
 We wanted to let them know that I was there, and to make sure that everything had gone smoothly.
 It HADN’T. This was a huge blow for us.
 You see, we had been reassured on the phone that the room would be taken out of use three days before we arrive, deep cleaned, left to air out for two days, touched up, and then we would go in.
 When we talked to them, someone was still in the room.
 It simply made no sense.
 It was at this point I really wanted to go home.
 The Papa convinced me to stay to try it out, but I should have followed my first instinct.